authorjapps/simulator/README.md

 - Now to simulate this end-point: GET: http://localhost:9999/customers/1

 Put the following JSON into the simulator json file above.
-> Then run the "org.japps.simulator.main.SimpleRestJsonSimulatorsMain"
+> Then run the "SimpleRestJsonSimulatorsMain"
 > or new SimpleRestJsonSimulatorsMain(PORT).start();

 > That's it.
 The REST api is ready to use.